My name is Jessica Bredero, and I am Munay Willaq, Voice of Munay.

 Despite my connection with Lady Titicaca and her wise teachings, it often seemed that accepting and forgiving was beyond my reach.
 However, to be truly happy, I had to release the ballast, and my trauma's from the past.
 The pain I felt was the price I paid for not letting go of events that were behind me.
 Also, I was confronted with the shame about myself and all my weaknesses.

 Forgiving is and remains a process of transformation.
 The more I forgive, the more room love gets.
-The more love, the more compassion I have for myself and my neighbor, and the more joy of life I can experience.
+The more love, the more compassion I have for myself and others, the more joy of life I can experience.

 Sometime after my first visit, I returned to Cuzco, the former capital of the Inca Empire in Peru.
 At the location where once the Corincancha stood, the most important temple of Inca time, I received my calling.
 The voice I had come to know as lady Titicaca's gave me the assignment of using my voice.
 From that time on, I am Munay Willaq, Voice of Munay.Since my calling, my voice can accompany myself and attendees to the core of the poem that belongs to munay: The forgiveness of fear, sadness, and pain, so that love revive the vacant space.